 - It frees you up.
 Instead of keeping your eyes on the road, you can look around, read a book, take a quick nap, or use your time to get something done.

 - It’s fun.
 Take a bus field trip with your kids.
 They’ll love it.

 - It’s a new experience.
 Looking for something a little different?
 Surprise your sweetie with a unique ride for date night.
 There’s even a special late-night service called the Night Owl that runs on Thursdays, Fridays, and Saturdays during the school year.

 - It’s eco-friendly.
 Riding the bus instead of riding in a car uses less energy, produces less pollution, and helps reduce the impacts of climate change.

 - It’s easy.
 The Where’s My Bus feature offers real-time bus information and a quick and easy mobile version.

 Trips by Transit offer opportunities for community members to try out-of-town transit systems, explore other communities, and have fun as a group, while demonstrating how easy it is to use public transportation.

 This yearly Corvallis Bicycle Collective event features a mile of walkable, bikeable streets for people to explore neighborhoods around Corvallis.

 See our calendar for upcoming meetings.

-Join our Google group so you don’t miss out on anything!
+Join our Transportation google group so you don’t miss out on anything!